pdqnguyen/cod-ttk-app/markdown/about1.md

 Even more nuanced metrics for quantifying the recoil pattern morphology may still fail to capture how well a human player would be able to control the recoil.

-### Recoil-adjusted damage calculator
+### Recoil-adjusted damage simulator

-The recoil-adjusted damage calculator takes an empirical approach to evaluating weapon
+This tool takes an empirical approach to evaluating weapon
 recoil: it uses measurements of a human player's accuracy with each weapon to compute the TTK they would expect to achieve if they were to match that accuracy when using that weapon in combat.